yashwant-manchu/jsmastery-movie-app/README.md

 EXPO_PUBLIC_APPWRITE_COLLECTION_ID=
 ```

-> Replace the values with your actual credentials from TMDB and Appwrite.
+> Replace the placeholder values with your actual TMDB API key and Appwrite credentials.

 ### Running the Project